Navigating the Foster Care System in Virginia: A Complete Guide for Prospective and Current Foster Parents

 Background Checks and Home Inspections

 That is because foster parents must pass background checks to protect children well.
 These include assessing any past criminal records or other matters that may bar or hinder one from being a caregiver to a child.
-Each person in your home who is 18 years and above must undergo a criminal background check.
+Each person in your home who is 18 years of age or older must undergo a criminal background check.

 Yet another key approach is home inspection.
 This means that a social worker will come to your home to check if it is safe for habitation, clean, and has adequate space.
 It doesn't have to be beautiful or even new.
 All it has to do is follow basic safety standards—functioning smoke detectors, child-safe sleep spaces, and proper storage of medicine or cleaning products.